 They can also be distinguished by the arched, almost hunched appearance of their thorax compared to the straighter backs of most silverfish.

 There are roughly 500 species of bristletail across two families, none of which are known to invade homes.
-The various species have adapted to a wide range of habitats, with some being able to survive in the desert while others prefer life in moist soil.
+The various species have adapted to a wide range of habitats.
+Some are able to survive in the desert while others prefer life in moist soil.

 Jumping bristletail silverfish subsist on algae, detritus, lichens, and moss and can live for up to four years.

 Last but not least, we have a very rare species that went extinct soon after it was discovered.
-First seen in Camden England in 1988, only four specimens were ever seen at a time, always together, and they were known for their unusually loud, vulgar sounds which did more to reveal their presence than anything else.
+First seen in Camden England in 1988, only four specimens were ever seen at a time, always together.
+They were known for their unusually loud, vulgar sounds which did more to reveal their presence than anything else.

 Thankfully, this species went extinct in 1993, with only a few Camden preservationists even noticing their passing.